Nivisnowflake/pythonCoding/README.md

-Various projects written with python
+Various scripts written with python